 And sometimes, these things even meant more in the end.
 So I want to share 4 non material gifts you can give to people you love at Christmas!

 Gift 1: Give Your Undivided Time and Attention

-It’s becoming more and more obvious as I observe the immediate world around me: we don’t need more stuff in our lives.
-Sometimes, giving another person the gift of our undivided attention and time speaks louder than anything else!
+It’s becoming more and more obvious as I observe the immediate world around me: many of us don’t need more stuff in our lives.
+Sometimes, giving another person the gift of our undivided attention and time speaks louder than anything.

 Get creative in how you present this gift, but offer that person _?_ hours of your time in the following month (be realistic).
 Be sure to schedule it in and make it happen.